peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 o^1_{ihfe}=\sum_j\omega_j a_{ijh}v^1_{jhfe}.
 \]

-This is the exact signed Galerkin/linear-attention formula implemented by `MeshAttention`.
-"Galerkin" refers to the quadrature-weighted query/key/value pairing; because predictions are collocated at query points, the evaluation is also naturally viewed as a Nyström discretization rather than a finite-element Galerkin method with explicit trial and test bases.
+This is the exact signed, quadrature-weighted separable integral formula implemented by `MeshAttention`, using linear-attention-style source moments.
+It is not a Galerkin discretization of a PDE: it defines no trial or test space, imposes no weak residual, and supplies no consistency, stability, or coercivity theorem.
+"Moment operator" describes the implemented mathematics without importing those stronger numerical-analysis claims.

 ### 6.1 Exact source moments